#ATAQATIGIINNEQ support project

 *the amount of the grant depended solely on revenue from the COVID-19 support sales of digital stamps, T-shirts and tote bags.

-Thank you for the support you sent us!
+Thank you for the support you sent us and follow us on Instagram to see who received our support!

 Our sustainable wearing!